IMAMBAKS/pyrelatics/README.md

 # relatics_api

-With this API a connection can be made with the Relatics database.
+With this API a connection can be made to the Relatics database.

 #### Example RelaticsAPI